Design for a Changing Captiva

 Adaptation strategy and design for a changing Captiva.

-Practice Landscape, in collaboration with WXY Architects and EDD hydrologists, refined the long-term adaptation strategy for the Robert Rauschenberg campus on Captiva, Florida.
+Practice Landscape, in collaboration with WXY architects, EDD hydrologists, and RS Walsh Landscaping, refined the long-term adaptation strategy for the Robert Rauschenberg campus on Captiva, Florida.
 Working with the Robert Rauschenberg Foundation, the Practice Landscape team first created an ecological assessment of the island-wide conditions, highlighting the temporal aspects of a barrier island, including the increasing impact of environmental change.
 The final design was a landscape strategy for the unique ecological zones on site: Dune, Jungle, Campus, Meadow, Mangrove.
 The landscape strategy replaces the fixity of a masterplan by providing scenarios that vary over time, acknowledging shifting plant communities and maintenance regimes, and integrating of the cultural and ecological landscape.

 The 4.5 acres Jungle, named by Rauschenberg, is defined by a density of plant life and "the walk", a 900-foot meander that traces decades of travel back and forth across the site.
 Aggressive species had overcrowded the canopy and created an open site perimeter.
-The design restored the lush tropical density once associated with the Jungle while increasing diversity within and across biomes.
+The design restored the lush tropical density once associated with the Jungle while increasing diversity within and across biomes by designing with disturbance.